Trees on the side of interstate with skyline in foreground

 Below are some global payroll challenges and risks when paying international employees:

-As you can see, many of these risks revolve around compliance with local laws and employee protections.
-An EOR takes most of the guesswork out of the process of hiring and paying international employees so companies can focus on business operations.
+Many of these risks revolve around compliance with local laws and employee protections.
+An EOR takes responsibility for managing the process of hiring and paying international employees so companies can focus on business operations while ensuring compliance and reducing operational risks.

 U.S. companies that expand internationally should hit the ground running without worrying about payroll for international employees.